Now we have settled into school we are learning and continuing to learn our sounds, and the following things happen:

 - We have our very own Sound Book

-- Throughout the week we will be taught a new sound, letter formation and song (with an action - these are so important in helping us to remember them).
+- Throughout the week we will be taught new sounds, letter formations, formation rhymes and songs (with an action - these are so important in helping us to remember them).

 - We must bring our Sound Books back to school every Monday please, ready to be collected in and our new sounds and words put in.

 What is Phonics?